 Thus, far it has been difficult to secure a location for a dispensary.
-He is managing the real estate process the best he can while under house arrest.
+He manages the real estate process the best he can while under house arrest.

 “The problem is going to be is showing the extreme amount of income for two years,” Kessel added.

 He noted operating a storefront dispensary seven days a week is different than vending part-time as a cannabis businessman.
 A dispensary needs sufficient inventory to be in business every day.
-Kessel said that while it might only cost about $2,500 to apply, capital has to be spent assembling a team including a consultant, a lawyer, and an accountant, as well as preparing to operate including securing a location.
+Kessel said that it might only cost about $2,500 to apply.
+But capital must be spent assembling a team.
+That includes a consultant, a lawyer, and an accountant, preparing to operate and securing a location.